Will and Trust Planning Attorney | Personalized Estate Guidance

 Even if you have not had exposure to them, most people have heard about wills and trusts.
 A will and a trust might look similar and have similar terms, however, they are functionally very different documents which, ideally, can work together for your benefit:

 The first and most essential step in an estate plan is drafting a will.
-If there is no written, verified expression of your wishes in the event of your death, then Maryland law will decide what becomes of your legacy.
-The attorneys at Altman & Associates believe that every individual’s story and circumstances are unique.
+If there is no written, verified expression of your wishes in the event of your death, then state law will decide what becomes of your legacy.
+Our team believes that every individual’s story and circumstances are unique.
 You have concerns and preferences which should be protected after you pass away.
 Here is small sampling of the myriad of subjects your will can address:

 - The future care of your minor or disabled child.